Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 The Electron-Ion Collider (EIC), the future U.S. Nuclear Physics flagship facility at Brookhaven National Laboratory (BNL), will collide high-energy polarized electrons with protons and nuclei at center-of-mass energies of roughly 20–140~GeV, enabling precision studies of quarks and gluons in protons and nuclei in both momentum and coordinate space~\cite{Accardi:2012qut}.
 The EIC will address fundamental questions in nuclear physics, including the origin of the nucleon mass, the nucleon spin, and the behavior of nuclear matter in regimes of high gluon density.

-Achieving outstanding spatial resolution for the reconstruction of charged hadrons over the widest possible pseudorapidity range, down to low transverse momentum ($p_T<1\,\mathrm{GeV}/c$), is one of the key experimental challenges.
-The capability to reconstruct and tag charm- and beauty-hadron decays, which are essential elements of the EIC physics program, requires identification of decay vertices displaced by a few tens of micrometers from the primary interaction point.
-This goal can be achieved by maximizing single-hit spatial resolution by employing highly segmented sensors (small pixel sizes), and minimizing the overall amount of matter that a particle traverses, since a high \textit{material budget} increases multiple Coulomb scattering and leads to poorer impact-parameter resolution.
+A key challenge is achieving excellent spatial resolution for charged-hadron tracking over the widest possible pseudorapidity range, including low transverse momentum ($p_T<1\,\mathrm{GeV}/c$).
+Reconstructing and tagging c- and b-hadron decays central to the EIC program requires resolving decay vertices displaced by only a few tens of micrometers from the primary interaction point.
+This demands highly segmented sensors for optimal single-hit resolution and a minimal material budget to limit multiple Coulomb scattering and preserve impact-parameter resolution.

 Monolithic Active Pixel Sensors (MAPS) have been identified as the ideal technological choice to equip the future vertexing and tracking experiments at the EIC~\cite{ITS3_TDR}.
 State-of-the-art MAPS integrate the sensitive pixel structure and full CMOS readout on the same silicon die, building on commercial technology.
 Compared to conventional ``hybrid'' pixel detectors~\cite{RD53:2025tra,ATLAS:2017svb,CMSTrackerGroup:2020edz} widely used in the community, in which a separate sensor and a readout ASIC are integrated via bump bonding, MAPS achieve reduced material budget, elimination of interconnects, reduced assembly complexity, and smaller pixel sizes.